 Does this mean their pelvic floor muscles are weak?

-In fact, if there's one thing that people take away from this article, I want it to be these two important points:
+In fact, if there's one thing that people take away from this article, we want it to be these two important points:

 - Kegels are not necessarily the exercise that everybody needs to do if they have incontinence.